squid-cache/squid-cache.github.io/AlexRousskov/tmp/QA1.rst

 Currently, all accepted Squid code changes are first committed to Squid bzr repository.
 Jenkins notices a new commit and performs several build tests.
 If a build test fails, an email is sent to the squid-dev mailing list with the failure details.
 Humans usually notice the email report and fix the problem, but that may take a few days or even weeks.
 Meanwhile, the broken commit remains in Squid trunk, often blocking other work or tempting folks to commit untested code.

-We would like to re-arrange this scheme so that all accepted Squid code changes are queued ''before'' they are committed and the build tests are performed against the queued changes.
+We would like to rearrange this scheme so that all accepted Squid code changes are queued ''before'' they are committed, and the build tests are performed against the queued rather than committed changes.
 If a change passes the build test, it is automatically committed.
 If a change fails the build test, it is removed from the queue.
 A change removal may have a cascading effect on other queued changes, of course, but that ought to be rare and is acceptable.

 You may propose to migrate Squid from bzr to git and/or from Jenkins to another CI system.
-However, since any migration is a pain, you would need to convince the Project that the migration is worth it _and_ provide the Project with enough information to make an informed decision (without forcing decision makers to study all the alternatives).
+However, since any migration is a pain, you would need to convince the Project that the migration is worth it ''and'' provide the Project with enough information to make an informed decision (without forcing decision makers to study the alternatives themselves).
 Your proposal may require Pilot-1 duration and cost adjustments.
 However, proposals requiring significant cost increases are unlikely to be accepted.

 Some build tests may use unreliable machines or experimental configurations.
 There should be a way to exclude them from disqualifying pending changes.
 They should still run and report failures but those failures should have no effect on automated commits.

 It should still be possible to commit changes without going though the build validation process, but that functionality will be used in emergencies or similar extraordinary situations only.
 Even seemingly trivial changes are expected to go through the validation process.

 Normally, accepted changes will be queued in FIFO order.
-However, it would be nice if core developers could reorder queued changes if necessary.
+However, it would be nice if core developers could reorder queued changes when necessary.
 That functionality is ''not'' required for Pilot-1 though.

-Supporting a similar system for multiple Squid branches (trunk, v3.5, v3.4, etc.) is a plus but not a hard requirement for Pilot-1 which focuses on trunk.
+Supporting a similar system for multiple Squid branches (trunk, v4.0, v3.5, etc.) is a plus but not a hard requirement for Pilot-1 which focuses on trunk.

 Eventually, the same validate-before-commit principle will apply to other admission and testing activities, including: